-All new Non-Executive Directors must stand for election by securityholders at the first AGM following their appointment and then they must stand for re-election by their third AGM, after their first election or any subsequent re-election.
-The CEO/MD is not required to stand for election.
-This is consistent with the ASX Listing Rules.
+All new Non-Executive Directors must stand for election by securityholders at the first AGM following their appointment and all Non-Executive Directors must then stand for re-election by their third AGM, after their first election or any subsequent re-election.
+The CEO/ MD is not required to stand for election, which is consistent with the ASX Listing Rules.